leiyunin/data-commons/docs/index.md

 # Data Commons
+TO DO: Move the 21 goals under a parent sidenav called "Goal Visualization".
+Duplicate these 3 as parent sidenav: Energy, Healthy Food, Innovation.
+Duplicate 18-21 under Innovation.

-TO DO: Avoid showing secondary levels like food/balance in the left navigation.
-Either show in a cascading menu or hide.
+Avoid showing deeper levels like food/balance in the left navigation.

 View the [Config Doc](https://observablehq.com/framework/config) for a solution.
-It has cascading navigation itself.
-Also place the 21 goals under one side nav called "Goal&nbsp;Visualization".
+The Config Doc has cascading navigation itself.
 For coding tips, describe to [chat.openai.com](https://chat.openai.com).
+<br><br>

+## Goal Visualization

 The [UN's seventeen 30-year goals](/data-pipeline/international/), plus four subsets of goal 9: Innovation.